thomas-zahner/rustlab-2024-ratatui/README.md

 # Ratatui Workshop 👨‍🍳🐀

-This workshop is prepared for ["Cooking up with TUIs with Ratatui"](https://rustlab.it/talks/cooking-up-with-tuis-with-ratatui) session at [RustLab 2024](https://rustlab.it).
+This workshop is prepared for ["Cooking up TUIs with Ratatui"](https://rustlab.it/talks/cooking-up-with-tuis-with-ratatui) session at [RustLab 2024](https://rustlab.it).

 You can also follow this guide individually and complete the workshop.
 See [Getting Started](#getting-started).